-For Permissions and Sensitive APIs requiring prominent disclosure and consent such as the Accessibility Service APIs, the Background Location Permission, or the Package (App) Visibility Permission, you must provide a separate in-app disclosure indicating the use of the permission or sensitive API to users.
-This will help ensure users are aware and provide appropriate consent before the deployment of any permission or sensitive API.
+For Permissions and sensitive APIs requiring prominent disclosure and consent such as the Accessibility Service APIs, the background location permission or the package (app) visibility permission, you must provide a separate in-app disclosure indicating the use of the permission or sensitive API to users.
+This will help ensure that users are aware and provide appropriate consent before the deployment of any permission or sensitive API.

 Click on the sections below to expand or collapse them.User experience

-- Present the disclosure to the user in the app, right before requesting the permission or capability.
+- Present the disclosure to the user in the app, directly before requesting the permission or capability.
 The message cannot be in the app description or website.
-The ideal location would be in the user flow where users are informed of the steps to grant the permission in Android Settings.
+The ideal location would be in the user flow where users are informed of the steps to grant the permission in Android settings.